-With large trading and refining capabilities, it would be natural to assume that petrol prices in Singapore should be lower than in neighboring countries.
+With large trading and refining capabilities, it would be natural to assume that petrol prices in Singapore should be lower than in neighbouring countries.
 Our research has shown this is simply not the case.
 The biggest reason?
 Taxes.

 As the 29th most densely populated nations in the world, Singapore’s government has acted aggressively to discourage vehicle ownership and personal driving.
-We covered this in-depth in our url=”/understanding-car-value-depreciation-singapore”analysis of vehicle depreciation[/link[, and the tax on petrol consumption is just another way to encourage citizens to use public transit or ride share.
+We covered this in-depth in our url=”/understanding-car-value-depreciation-Singapore”analysis of vehicle depreciation[/link[, and the tax on petrol consumption is just another way to encourage citizens to use public transit or ride share.